DeMaagdJ/leaflet-challenge/README.md

 Module 15 HW Assignment

-The javascript can be found in Leaflet-Part-1
+The javascript can be found in Leaflet-Part-1/static/js/logic.js

-The html is in the root of the repository
+The html can be found in Leaflet-Part-1/